metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

         MIRRORD-LICENSE
         ... -----
 ```
-*NOTE: default value for `service.type` is `ClusterIP`, this service should be accesible to the operator so you might concider using `NodePort` or `LoadBalancer` types*
+*NOTE: The default value for `service.type` is `ClusterIP`.
+This service needs to be accessible to any mirrord operators you want to track, so you can also use `NodePort` or `LoadBalancer`*

 Keep in mind that the `license.key` can be any value and should be used as `--license-key` in operator setup.